This post may contain affiliate links. Read the full disclosure

-Cut costs during your Boston mini-break or extended vacation by getting a Boston Pass during your visit.
-The Boston Pass gives you included admission into over 40 Boston attractions, and tours, including many of the ones recommended in our 2 day itinerary for Boston.
+The Boston Pass gives you included admission into over 40 Boston attractions, and tours, including many of the ones recommended in our 2-day itinerary for Boston.
 You also get additional discounts off dining and shopping around the city too.

 If you are headed to Boston for a weekend or staying for a week, you will need a great place to stay.
 Somewhere central will make it easy for you to get around.
 Find our recommendations to suit every budget:

 Whether you’re visiting Boston for business or pleasure, you’ll find that getting around the city is a breeze.
 Boston is served by an extensive public transportation system that includes buses, trains, and subways.
 If you’re driving into the city, there are several options for parking.

 If you’re coming into Boston from out of town, the best way to get around is by using the MBTA, also known as the T. The T is the city’s public transit system and it includes buses, trains, and subways.
 You can purchase a pass at any T station or at select retailers.

 You can also get around Boston by walking or biking.
 Boston is a very walkable city, and it’s also bike-friendly.
 There are several bike paths throughout the city, and you can also rent a bike from one of the many bike-sharing stations.

 Flying in from elsewhere?
 You can easily grab a rental car from Logan Boston International Airport for your 2 day itinerary or take public transport to your accommodation.

 We hope this Boston itinerary with kids helps you plan your perfect Boston family trip!